 Treatment and Prevention

 Antifungal creams and powders such as clotrimazole* or miconazole, available without prescription at the pharmacy, are effective against most dermatophytes.
 It's important to continue use after the infection has disappeared for as long as the instructions recommend.
+If athletes foot is also present it is important to treat it at the same time as well, otherwise the groin infection will likely recur.

 Follow these tips to help to relieve and prevent jock itch:

-- Wear loose-fitting clothing and underwear.
+- Wear loose-fitting cotton clothing and underwear.

 - Change underwear often, especially after sweating.